chengjingtao/go-jsonv/README.md

 # Description
-Marshal or Unmarshal json value to nondeterministic go struct
+Marshal or Unmarshal json or yaml value to nondeterministic go struct

 # How to use